 Of the many species of finches, some have brilliant plumage, some sound heavenly and some are flock- smart.

-Because of their pleasant sound, fascinating social interactions with their flock mates, and, in the case of the Gouldian finch, their awesome aesthetic, finches are beloved as companion pets and people want to attract them to their gardens.
+Because of their pleasant sound, fascinating social interactions with their flock mates, and, in the case of the Gouldian finch, their awesome aesthetic, finches are beloved as companion pets and people want to attract finches to their gardens.

-What are finches?
+What are Finches?

 Flinch is a broad category of birds that is used informally to designate any of the numerous hundreds little passerine birds.